zhanglj37/blcfa/README.md

 ## Functions under development

-1. Bayesian lasso confirmatory factor analysis models with ordered categorical data.
+Bayesian lasso confirmatory factor analysis models with ordered categorical data.
-2. Parallel computing of two MCMC chains.

 If you have any suggestions or are willing to join in the improvement of this package, please contact with me.
 I really hope that we can jointly promote the improvement of this package.

+## Acknowledgement

+Thanks to YaTing Deng for adding parallel computing to this package.